-You’ve just finished moving, or maybe you have a slew of boxes left over from the holidays that you haven’t thrown out yet.
+You’ve just finished moving, or maybe you have a slew of boxes leftover from the holidays that you haven’t thrown out yet.
 Recycling is one option, but so reusing them.
-Check out these super-creative and fun ways to reuse cardboard boxes by repurposing them into several useful projects that you can use around the home!
+Check out Champion Mover’s super-creative and fun ways to reuse cardboard boxes by repurposing them into several useful projects that you can use around the home!

 1. Magazine Files